sirreajohn/VGG19_style_transfer/README.md

 # Image to Image style Transfer using VGG-19 Neural Network

  - A py script to demonstrate the use of VGG19 in style transfer
+ - Example styles and content are in their directories
+ - made using Python and Pytorch

 ## Working